Investing

 That’s 2.5× more than simple interest

-Compounding isn’t just a wealth-building tool — it’s also the engine behind growing debt.
+Compounding isn’t just a wealth-building tool.
+It’s also the engine behind growing debt.
 A $5,000 credit card balance at 22% APR doesn’t just cost you $1,100 per year.
-The unpaid interest compounds monthly, meaning you’re paying interest on last month’s interest.
-Left unchecked, that $5,000 balance becomes $8,800 in just three years without a single new charge.
+The unpaid interest compounds monthly, which means you’re paying interest on last month’s interest.
+Left unchecked with no payments, that $5,000 balance grows to roughly $9,600 in just three years without a single new charge.

 A = P(1 + r/n)nt